|When||July 6-10 (Wed. – Sun.), 2016|

 I heard you guys play beer pong with water.
 Is that true?

 Sort of.
 The World Series of Beer Pong, held annually in Las Vegas, has previously used beer in the front 6 cups of the beer pong rack.
 However, there are a number of places in the US where playing beer pong with beer is not allowed in bars.
 Therefore, you will often see beer pong played with water in local tournaments.
-For the first time, we intend to use water in all cups at The WSOBP IX, mostly for logistical reasons.
+For the first time, we intend to use water in all cups at The WSOBP X, mostly for logistical and health reasons.

 What is a World Series of Beer Pong Satellite™ Tournament?

 This is a tournament held at a local bar or venue where the winning team will receive a free paid entrance into The World Series of Beer Pong.
-This includes all registration fees, as well as a four night hotel stay at The Flamingo Hotel and Casino.
+This includes all registration fees, as well as a four night hotel stay at host property.

 How do I run a World Series of Beer Pong Satellite Tournament?